-One way to take advantage of this is to tell customers about upcoming deals and promotions so they come back on those dates.
+Shoppers always love limited-time promotional deals.
+So why not tell customers about upcoming deals and promotions so they come back on those dates?

 As a sales associate, you build customer loyalty by helping people get the best value for their money.
 Believe it or not, this includes telling them if an item they like will go on sale next week, so they can wait to purchase it then instead of paying the full retail price now.
-The store will lose a few dollars up front but you’ll earn that back once that customer tells his friends about the sale, and continues shopping in your store for the foreseeable future because he knows you’re not going to rip him off.
+The store will lose a few dollars up front but you’ll earn that back once those customers tells their friends about the sale, and continue shopping in your store for the foreseeable future because they know you’re not going to rip them off.

 5. Software Engineers